Lab 1: Entra ID Easy Button integration

 2. Configure the page as below

 1. Configuration Name : IIS-Bluesky-<My Name> Why my name ?
-This app will be created in Azure AD tenant and we need to differentiate all apps.
+This app will be created in Entra ID tenant and we need to differentiate all apps.
 Example : IIS-Bluesky-ChrisMi The chance of name conflicts increases with the number of students so if possible, please at least use your first name and two characters of your last name.
 You can leave SSO, Endpoint Checks, and Additional Checks at their defaults (not selected.)

 2. In Azure Service Account Details, Select Copy Account Info form Existing Configuration, and select IIS-baseline, then click Copy